mix3d/vue-vtkjs-viewport/README.md

 # vue-vtkjs-viewport

-VTK.js image viewport component in Vue
+VTK.js image viewport component for Vue

+Sister project of [react-vtkjs-viewport](https://github.com/OHIF/react-vtkjs-viewport), with some variations of implementation.

 =======